How to run a brainstorming session

 Brainstorming in Wyatt

-Wyatt gives the whole loop one home: run the session on a collaborative whiteboard, let the AI assistant suggest angles you haven’t considered or summarize the clusters, and turn the winning stickies into real tasks in the same workspace — so ideas land next to the documents and projects they belong to.
+Wyatt — an AI workspace with whiteboards, docs, and tasks in one place — gives the whole loop one home: run the session on a collaborative whiteboard, let the AI assistant suggest angles you haven’t considered or summarize the clusters, and turn the winning stickies into real tasks in the same workspace — so ideas land next to the documents and projects they belong to.

 Ways teams put this to work